akerouanton/zbuild/docs/generic-parameters.md

 This parameter allows you to download files through HTTP or HTTPS to put them at a specific path in your image.
-These files might be compressed or uncompressed, and you might either decompress a full archive or a single path from your archive.
+These files might be compressed or uncompressed, and you might either decompress a full archive or a single path from that archive.
+It supports tar archives, either uncompressed or compressed with gzip, bzip2 or xz.

 Moreover, it supports checksum verification.

 When merging this parameter with a parent stage, the list of external files of the parent is appended to the child's list.
 As such, you can't remove a